quynhngandao/redux-feedback-loop/README.md

 ## Installation

-1. Create a database named `weekend-gallery`,
+1. Create a database named `prime_feedback`,
 2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
-Please use [PostgreSQL] and [Postico].
+You can use [PostgreSQL] and [Postico].
 3. Open up your editor of choice and run an `npm install`
 4. Open two terminal windows
 5. Run `npm run server` in your first terminal window